nishipee/guitar-app/README.md

 ### Association

 - has_many :room_users
-- has_many :rooms, thorugh: :rooms_users
+- has_many :rooms, through: :rooms_users
 - has_many :messages

 ## rooms テーブル